• Skip to main content

 7. Vinyl/Wood Hybrid

-A new type of flooring, Opti-Floor is a vinyl core, just like LVP with real wood on top.
+A newer type of flooring, the hybrid has a vinyl core, just like LVP with real wood on top.

 If you need a waterproof base this can go over metal or other damp areas.